-5.57 Further input of nitrogen resulting from development could contribute to further harm arising to the interest features of those sites.
+5.56 Further input of nitrogen resulting from development could contribute to further harm arising to the interest features of those sites.
 As such, Natural England has identified the catchment that feeds into the Lindisfarne Special Protection Area/Ramsar Site as one in which 'nutrient neutrality' is required for all new developments.
 This includes all overnight accommodation including new homes, student accommodation, care homes, tourism attractions and accommodation.
 Any new development that will increase foul water discharges will need to be accompanied by a nutrient budget.
-Tools to calculate this are available and further advice can be provided by the County Ecologist at Northumberland County Council.